 Scones are brilliant for a quick snack or when guests drop by:

-The method of using self-raising flour, cream and water are excellent for what I consider are great scones.
-(Lemonade or soda water can also be used instead of plain water to add more rise, we had some fun with this at our meetings using different flavours.
-For example elderflower and raspberry fizzy drinks)
+The method of using self-raising flour, cream and water is excellent for what I consider are great scones.
+Lemonade or soda water can also be used instead of plain water to add more rise, we had some fun with this at our Bake Club meetings using different flavours.
+For example elderflower, rhubarb and raspberry cordial mixed with soda water.

 If you want tall scones:

 After cutting them out place them on a tray that has taller sides, have them just touching each other.
 The scones like to push up against the walls of the pan and each other to gain some height.
-The baking dish also helps them to cook evenly, otherwise in a flat tray and a very hot oven the outside will cook before the centres are cooked through.
+A baking dish also helps them to cook evenly.
+If you use a flat tray with no sides in a very hot oven the outside will cook well before the centre scones are cooked through.